lilyball/Tomorrowland/README.md

 - Implement automatic cancellation propagation and remove the `.linkCancel` option.
 - Remove the `cancelOnTimeout:` parameter to `timeout(on:delay:)` in favor of automatic cancellation propagation.
+- Automatically invalidate `PromiseInvalidationToken`s on `deinit`.
+This behavior can be disabled via a parameter to `init`.

 ### v0.1